demisto/content-docs/docs/tutorials/tut-setup-dev.md

 ```
 ### Step 7: Create your integration directory
 Create a directory under `Packs/<Your pack name>` named after your product where you will put all your content files later, and add it to the staged changes in `git`.
 Make sure you use **PascalCase** in the directory name (i.e. `MyIntegration`).
-For more description regarding what exactly a pack is please click [here](../integrations/packs-format).
+For a detailed description regarding what exactly a pack is please click [here](../packs/packs-format).

 You can create a Pack and an Integration directory using the [`demisto-sdk init` command](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/init/README.md).
 An example of creating a pack called `MyNewPack`, with an integration called `MyIntegration`, and with the metadata file created automatically: